jonnonz1/nz-statute-book/acts/public/2010/utilities-access-act-2010.md

     (i) include the matters referred to in subsection (3)﻿(c) and (d); or (ii) comply with section 11(2)﻿(b) to (d).

-### 17 Cancellation of Code
+### 17 Revocation of Code
-(1) The Minister may cancel the Code if he or she is satisfied that— (a) the Code no longer adequately reflects a balance between the interests of corridor managers and those of utility operators; or
+(1) The Minister may revoke the Code if he or she is satisfied that— (a) the Code no longer adequately reflects a balance between the interests of corridor managers and those of utility operators; or
   (b) the Code is not achieving its purpose; or
   (c) utility operators and corridor managers have significant concerns with, or differences over, the Code, and resolution of the issues appears unlikely.
-(2) If the Minister cancels the Code, he or she must publish a notice of that fact in the Gazette, and the notice must state the date on which the cancellation will take effect.
+(2) A revocation under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 **Regulations in place of Code**